wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 Visit the URL provided by Heroku and keep it for the next step.

-**Note: you will have to redefine your permissions rules from the interface.
+**Note:** You will have to redefine your permissions rules from the interface.
 This workflow will be [improved in the near future](https://github.com/strapi/strapi/issues/672).**

 ## Deploy Frontend on Netlify